MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

     - Value: \<**label ID**>

-### To implement the warn, justify, or block pop-up messages for emails or attachments that doesn't have a label:
+### To implement the warn, justify, or block pop-up messages for emails or attachments that don't have a label:

-Create the following advanced client setting with the following value:
+Create the following advanced client setting with one of the following values:

 - Warn messages: